tokenizedev/tknzv1/README.md

  # TKNZ (Tokenize) Chrome Extension

 TKNZ (pronounced "tokenize") is a Chrome extension that lets you create meme coins on Pump.fun directly from news articles and tweets.
 It provides a simple UI to manage a Solana wallet, extract article or tweet data (title, image, description) and generate token metadata, then launch tokens with a specified investment amount.

+## Addresses

+### Treasury Addresses

+- **General Treasury:** 4GSHNuLozGESayQp5Qc6ybLkuMTd222VubxekyyTY8B8
+- **General Treasury:** GxrLkNVJyzyGRkdmZ24bvEJF36hqxAFvcaUyRYQGZ8u5
+- **Marketing Treasury (100% used for marketing efforts):** DnoAsrTs2x3UBtwDwAMrxs7VAQewvMMwqxu8i4QK4GgL

+All treasury addresses are 100% dedicated to operating and enhancing the product as well as redistribution to holders.

 ## Table of Contents
  - [Goals](#overview)
  - [Features](#features)
  - [Getting Started](#getting-started)